mrcodepanda/n8n-nodes-firestore-trigger/README.md

 - **Real-time Firestore Triggers**: Listen for changes in Firestore and automatically execute workflows
 - **Document & Collection Monitoring**: Monitor specific documents or entire collections
+- **Dynamic Subcollection Support**: Listen to nested subcollections using path patterns (e.g., "users/:userId/orders")
+- **Path Pattern Matching**: Use colon syntax to create dynamic listeners that respond to multiple documents
 - **Event Filtering**: Choose which events to listen for (added, modified, or removed)
 - **Query Support**: Apply filters to listen only for specific document changes
 - **Metadata Support**: Optionally include metadata changes in your triggers
+- **n8n Expression Support**: Use dynamic expressions in path segments for flexible data access

 ## Requirements